Skip to main content

 Palabok

-Rice noodles with thick orange shrimp sauce, topped with hard-boiled eggs, chicharon, tinapa flakes, and shrimp.
-Fiesta favorite throughout Luzon.
+Rice noodles under a thick orange shrimp sauce, finished with hard-boiled eggs, chicharon, tinapa flakes, and shrimp.
+A fiesta favorite across Luzon.

 Allergens: